First Principles

 Neural Networks / Deep Learning / What most people probably mean when they say "AI"

 Neural networks have also been around for many decades.
 But they have come a long way in that time.
 And in the early 2010s, they started making waves.
 One of the early examples of this was when a new architecture for a neural network, specialized for interpreting pictures (called a convolutional neural network), suddenly started working unbelievably well.
 You could take a picture of practically anything, digitize it into a RGB value for every pixel, and a mathematical model could tell you exactly what it was.
 (Although dogs and fried chicken sometimes gave it a hard time).
-If you want to read more about the science here, this is a great review written around this time, or you can even read the paper on AlexNet - the specific CNN that shocked everyone at an image classification conference in 2012.
+If you want to read more about the science, this is a great review from back when things were first blowing up.

-Then there was AlphaGo, there were deepfakes, there were ...., and now, there's ChatGPT.
+Then there was AlphaGo, there was google translate, then there were deepfakes, there were .... and now, there's ChatGPT.
 But the common thread, the real key to each of these watershed moments, was access to enormous quantities of data.

 Weren't we talking about treating mental health?